Making offers for courses starting in 2021

 The following courses are excluded from contextualised offers as they have professional, regulatory or statutory body or other course specific requirements;

 - BA (Hons) Architecture; BA (Hons) Interior Architecture & Design

 - BEng (Hons) courses in Automotive Engineering; Biomedical Engineering; Civil Engineering; Electronic Engineering; Manufacturing Engineering; Mechanical Engineering

 - BA (Hons) Primary Education with QTS; BA (Hons) Secondary PE with QTS; BSc (Hons) Social Work; BSc (Hons) Secondary Computing with QTS; BSc (Hons) Secondary Science Biology with QTS; BA (Hons) Conductive Education

 - BSc (Hons) courses in Diagnostic Radiography; Midwifery; Nursing (Adult, Child, Learning Disability or Mental Health); Operating Department Practice; Paramedic Science; Radiotherapy; Speech and Language Therapy; BSc (Hons) Sports Therapy

-Sports courses also require a GCSE in Science
+- All Sports courses in the School of Life Sciences require a GCSE in Science

 - English courses require an A-level English at grade C or above